 For 8 consecutive summers, YEP served over 400 children each year thanks to the support of area churches, elected officials and community leaders.
 The program’s impact was immediate: Wilson saw a decline in juvenile crime during the summers and demand for enrollment created long waiting lists.

 After just a few years, it became clear that YEP needed a more permanent year-round presence in the community.
 The organization went on to apply for and win one of North Carolina’s first contracts to operate a public charter school.
 Thus, in 1997, the Sallie B. Howard School for the Arts & Education (SBHS) was born.

 Two decades later, SBHS serves over 1,000 students in grades K-8 and features a performing arts-based curriculum, a travel abroad program, and a culturally diverse faculty.
-In 2020, the school will expand to include the SBH High School of Biotechnology and the Fine Arts.
+By 2020, the school expanded to include the SBH High School of Biotechnology and the Fine Arts.

 Since its founding, SBHS has been on a mission to capture the imagination and spirit of children whose lives and accomplishments would be unfulfilled had there not been a school dedicated to the ideals that Mrs. Howard lived, taught, and left as her legacy.
 With passion, heart, and determination, Sallie B. Howard School has helped many children believe and achieve their dreams.